NuvaRing & OrthoEvra

 14 October, 2003

-I remember reading a question on this site about OrthoEvra (hormonal contraceptive patch) and NuvaRing (hormonal contraceptive vaginal ring), but I can't find it now.
+I have some questions about OrthoEvra (hormonal contraceptive patch) and NuvaRing (hormonal contraceptive vaginal ring).

 1 – The ring must be in place for 7 days before it is effective; therefore, it must be inserted no later than nightfall after a hefsek, meaning it will be in place during shiva neki’em.
 I believe (though I’m not certain) that it is medically preferable to leave it in place, but it can be rinsed and put back in after being out of the body for a short time without losing effectiveness.
 I have no idea whether doing so repeatedly (once or twice a day for a week) has a worse effect.
 Should the ring be removed to perform each bedikah of that week, or should it be left in place?